ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 	URL: "https://acervo.socioambiental.org/"
 ```

 JSON works in key-value format.
 This format will be the same for every entry in our data.
 All the keys are exactly the column headings in our Google Sheet.
-This is very useful because we can call specific pieces of data about a resource in our data table by using the column headings.
-The values, presented within quotes, is the data per row of our data.
-So here we are look at all the data, for the first row in our table.
+This is very useful because we can call specific pieces of metadata about a resource by using the column headings.
+The values, presented within quotes, are the data per row of our data.
 So, for example, if we want to display the title of a resource in our data table, we can ask JavaScript to show us the Resource_Title for a specific row.
 :::

 ## Display your Data: displayData()